citrix-openstack/blogentries/devstack_xva.md

 # Step 2: Start the appliance

-If you are using XenCenter, just start the DevStackOSDomU VM.
+If you are using XenCenter, just start the DevStackOSDomU VM, look at its console, and enter your XenServer's password when prompted.
+As `stack.sh` is completed, press Enter to display the login parameters.

-To start the DevStack virtual machine from the console, type:
+If you don't use XenCenter, log in to XenServer and type:

     xe vm-start vm=DevStackOSDomU